api7/api7-ingress-controller/docs/en/latest/tutorials/match-stream-route-by-sni.md

 ## Create ApisixTls associated with Secret

 Create ApisixTls associated with Secret resource, note the hosts field should match the domain or hostname in the certificate.
-The apisix-ingress-controller will generate an APISIX SSL object in the APISIX.
+The api7-ingress-controller will generate an APISIX SSL object in the APISIX.

 ```yaml
 apiVersion: apisix.apache.org/v2